 To address this concern, I’ve created this guide to help you remove hair from your carpet without a vacuum.
 By the end of this article, you won’t be wasting any time pulling tangled hair out of your vacuum roller.

-The 7 Best & Practical Ways To Get Hair Out of Your Carpet Without A Vacuum!
+7 Best Ways To Get Hair Out of Carpet Without A Vacuum!

 We’ve got seven different ways that you can get human or animal hair from your carpet.
 All these techniques can pull hair from a variety of surfaces.
 It will also help you avoid breaking your vacuum cleaner from too much hair.
 That means you spend less time trying to pull long strands out of your vacuum.